Four rallies go ahead despite new ban

 writer: Online Reporters

-Four political rallies were taking place in Bangkok on Saturday afternoon and evening despite a fresh announcement by authorities banning gatherings.
+Some demonstrators remained at the scene, and there was lingering anger over the arrest earlier in the evening of Piyarat “Toto” Chongthep, a leader of the volunteer guard group known as WeVo.
+He and three others were taken by men who claimed to be plainclothes police on the second storey of the parking building at Major Ratchayothin at 6.40pm.

-Gen Charlempol Srisawat, the commander of the Royal Thai Armed Forces Headquarters who was assigned to handle security-related emergencies, issued the announcement banning assemblies in order to reduce Covid risk, effective on Friday.
+Shortly after the arrests, demonstrators attempted to block two police vans leaving the area with an unknown number of detainees.
+They were taken to the Phahon Yothin police station and some protesters headed there to await further developments.
+All told, 14 people were said to have been arrested.

-Those convicted of violating the order could face up to two years in prison and/or a fine of up to 40,000 baht.
+It is not known whether charges will be pressed for violating the revised ban on public assembly.
+Convictions coud result in up to two years in prison and/or a fine of up to 40,000 baht.

-The announcement, published in the Royal Gazette on Friday, came hours ahead of the planned protests, three of which were being held by groups allied with the pro-democracy Ratsadon group.
-The fourth rally was being staged by supporters of the monarchy.
+Pol Maj Gen Piya Tavichai, deputy commissioner of the Metropolitan Police Bureau, told a news conference earlier on Saturday that police might not enforce the ban on gatherings immediately, so long as protesters were peaceful and did not trespass on or vandalise public or private properties.

-Pol Maj Gen Piya Tavichai, deputy commissioner of the Metropolitan Police Bureau, told a news conference that police might not enforce the ban on gatherings immediately, so long as protesters were peaceful and did not trespass on or vandalise public or private properties.
-He warned of harsher measures if protesters became unruly.
-The following is a summary of who went where:
+However, he warned of harsher measures if protesters became unruly.
+The following is a summary of the day’s other activities:

-Dern Talu Fah marchers at Kasetsart University on Saturday.
+Dern Talu Fah marchers at Kasetsart University on Saturday evening.
 (Photo from Facebook Inthira Charoenpura)

 'Dern Talu Fah': Kasetsart University